tangentsoft/libtabula/README.md

 For license information, see [the COPYING file](COPYING.md).

-If you want to change libtabula, see [the HACKERS file](HACKERS.md).
+If you want to change libtabula, see [the contribution guide][cguide].

 You should have received a user manual and a reference manual with libtabula.
 If not, you can [read a recent version online][2].